TJ-Solergibert/tj-solergibert.github.io/content/post/torchs-datasets-and-dataloaders/index.md

 # Introduction

 In this post, we will address the fundamental aspects of Torch's `Dataset`s and `DataLoader`s, considering an environment with **Data, Pipeline and Tensor Parallelism** and including functionalities to resume training after an interruption.
-To do this, we will introduce [`Nanoset`s](https://github.com/TJ-Solergibert/nanotron/blob/nanosets/src/nanotron/data/nanoset.py), a dataset that I have developed for training LLMs at scale for [`Nanotron`](https://github.com/TJ-Solergibert/nanotron), the 3D parallelism trainer developed by Hugging Face 🤗.
+To do this, we will introduce [`Nanoset`](https://github.com/TJ-Solergibert/nanotron/blob/nanosets/src/nanotron/data/nanoset.py), a dataset that I have developed for training LLMs at scale for [`Nanotron`](https://github.com/TJ-Solergibert/nanotron), the 3D parallelism trainer developed by Hugging Face 🤗.

-# Nanosets
+# Nanoset
 Our objective for training LLMs is to build batches containing `batch_size` samples with `sequence_length` tokens for the `input_ids` and `labels`.
-To achieve this, we will present the `Nanosets`, a dataset based on [numpy memory-mapped arrays](https://numpy.org/doc/stable/reference/generated/numpy.memmap.html), which allows to easily read bytes of data from local disk.
-These bytes we will read are the tokens of the documents with which we want to train our model.
+To achieve this, we will present the `Nanoset`, a dataset based on [numpy memory-mapped arrays](https://numpy.org/doc/stable/reference/generated/numpy.memmap.html), which allows to easily read bytes of data from local disk.
+These bytes are the tokens of the documents with which we want to train our model.
 In order not to lengthen this article, we will start from the assumption that we already have the tokenized documents stored in a file, where each token is represented by 2 bytes.
 ## Torch's Dataset
-Below we show the source code of the `Nanosets`.
+Below we show the source code of the `Nanoset`.

 ```python
 from typing import Dict, List, Union